Skip to main content

 • monetization

-• “Monetization is a significant issue, and while the career mode is still weak, the new story mode is a good idea to make up for it.”
+• “Monetization is challenging, and the career mode is still weak, but the new story mode is a good idea to make up for it.”

-• “It feels like the game was distorted at the end of development to push microtransactions, making a lot of content almost unplayable.”
+• “Is almost like someone got in at the end of development and started to distort the game to sell microtransactions to the point that a lot of content became almost unplayable.”

 • replayability

-• “[Driven to Glory is a safe and enjoyable campaign, with car selection and replayability, making it a solid arcade racer.]”
+• “[Driven to Glory is a safe and enjoyable campaign, car selection and replayability, a solid arcade racer].”

 • “It's an okay way to sample the variety of the game, but there's not really any depth or replayability to it.”